 Reflections from the event hosted by the Institute for Human Rights and Business: Responsible Business in Uncertain Times

-Marlène Wäfler, Principal Programme Manager at DCAF shares the stage with Josie Kaye of Trustworks and Anna Krutikov of Glencore
+Marlène Wäfler, Principal Programme Manager at DCAF shares the stage with Josie Kaye of Trustworks, Mike Davis of Global Witness, Vicky Bowman of IHRB, and Anna Krutikov of Glencore

-Marlène Wäfler, Principal Programme Manager at DCAF shares the stage with Josie Kaye of Trustworks and Anna Krutikov of Glencore
+Marlène Wäfler, Principal Programme Manager at DCAF shares the stage with Josie Kaye of Trustworks, Mike Davis of Global Witness, Vicky Bowman of IHRB, and Anna Krutikov of Glencore

 Last week, DCAF spoke in a special one-day event organized by the Institute for Human Rights and Business on “Responsible Business in Uncertain Times: Strengthening Corporate Leadership amidst Global Conflicts.”
 Hosted by the International Committee of the Red Cross, the event gathered high-level experts, companies, and international organisations.